brightspot/react-examples/graphql-schema-versioning/README.md

 You can now view graphql-schema-versioning in the browser.
 ```

-## How everything works

-In Brightspot, publish at least one **Movie** if you wish to see anything rendered on the front end.

-Run the front-end application to confirm that the published **Movie** content renders (if it is already running, refresh the browser).
+## Using the example application

-At this stage, there is one schema.
-GraphQL Inspector requires two schemas to run a comparison and to detect if there are any breaking changes.
-One of the schemas will be the latest schema that was available when the command `yarn codegen` was executed successfully.
+In the beginning there is only one schema.
+GraphQL Inspector requires two schemas to run a comparison and detect changes.

-The command also runs a script file [getTimeStamp.mjs](app/getTimeStamp.mjs).
-This script records the time it runs and writes the timestamp to the included [timeStamp](app/schemas/timeStamp.mjs) file.
+### Step 1: Creating the second schema

 Creating a second updated schema requires changes to the [Movie view model](brightspot/src/brightspot/example/graphql_schema_versioning/MovieViewModel.ts)